Oliver0423/connect/README.md

-add something!!
-running a test!!
+Oliver is running a test!